 It’s recommended to use JPEGs over PNGs because they are more SEO-friendly.

 Regarding file size, always strive to save your images under 100Kb or less if possible.

-For your image dimensions, you want to ensure that images are not wider than 2,560 pixels, otherwise browsers will scale them down.
-It’s recommended to scale them down yourself then upload it.
+For your image dimensions, you want to ensure that images are not wider than 2,560 pixels, otherwise, browsers will scale them down.
+It’s recommended to scale them down yourself and then upload them.